-Chasing overdue invoices is the one of the harsh realities for business owners.
+Chasing overdue invoices is one of the harsh realities for business owners.
 How can you ensure you obtain the outstanding money?
-We asked an insolvency specialist for his tips on debt recovery.
+An insolvency lawyer offers his tips on debt recovery.

 When recovering money owed to your business, the first step is to identify who you are actually dealing with – the origin of the relationship may have changed over time.

 Your written contract with the debtor sets out all of the relevant details for the parties, but be clear about which entity owes you money.
 For example, the purchasing entity’s common name may be the registered business name of a holding company for a number of related companies that share common ownership and have similar names.

 Contracts formed by verbal agreement are equally as binding as written contracts, but the terms will often be uncertain or disputed.
 Identifying a particular conversation that was essential to establishing the business relationship will be the most important factor in identifying your debtor.

 If you don’t clarify the purchaser’s identity at the time of entering into the credit terms, your counterparty may not be adequately identified by the standard credit terms, and it will be necessary to look beyond those terms to identify the correct debtor.

 In some circumstances, you may have individual purchase orders or invoices for particular transactions that identify a particular entity, and the presumption would be that the named entity is the contracting party.

 This can lead to complicated situations, in which you may have received orders from one particular entity, delivered the product to a separate entity, and invoiced a third entity, all within the same related group.

 Resolution of this tangled web is always based upon the particular situation that arises, but the most likely outcome is that the correct debtor is the party that placed the order with your company.